Overview

 Electoral Engagement

-Ask: Does your company have a federal or any state PACs?
+As part of your political law compliance program health check, in-house counsel should ask: Does your company have a federal or any state PACs?
 Is this the time to create or enhance your existing PAC's activity with more fundraising?
-When was the last time the PAC manual/policies were refreshed?
-Do you know who your active executives are and are they familiar with company policies on individual giving and hosting fundraisers?
+When was the last time the PAC manual and policies were refreshed?
+Do you know who your active executives are, and are they familiar with company policies on individual giving and hosting fundraisers?

 Lobbying, Including Seeking Government Contracts

-Ask: Do you know who in your company is engaging with public officials on a regular basis?
-Is the C-Suite and senior management aware of its obligations when engaging with public officials?
+In-house counsel should ask: Do you know who in your company is engaging with public officials on a regular basis?
+Is the C-Suite and senior management aware of their obligations when engaging with public officials?
 Is there appropriate Board oversight over political activities and related risk?

 Special Considerations for Foreign-Headquartered Companies and Companies With Foreign Exposure

-Ask: Have you conducted an assessment of whether any of these new laws apply to your company's activities?
+In-house counsel should ask: Have you conducted an assessment of whether any of these new laws apply to your company's activities?
+Do you have sufficient insight into the lobbying and influence activities undertaken at the state level by your public affairs personnel and executives?

 Special Considerations for Financial Institutions